msprev/panzer/doc/README.md

 Individual items in styles are combined with a union biased to the most specific named settings.
     Items in the global scope take highest precedence (say, you place `template: new_one` in your document's metadata, this would override any setting by the style).
-    Items in the style definitions that appear inside the document take precedence over items that appear in the style definitions in `defaults.md`
+    Items in the style definitions that appear inside the document take precedence over items that appear in the style definitions in `styles.md`
-    Items in the currently selected style take precedence over items in `All` and `all`.
+    Items in the currently selected style take precedence over items in `Base` and `default`.
     This allows for a flexible and commonsensical way for style fields to be overrided.

 Items in styles are combined with a union biased to the highest ranked items below: